erickson-doug/BradysOpsPlayground/apidoc/appmodel.md

 ---
 uid: SampleApp.ConsoleApp.Models.AppModel
-remarks: `## Hello World
+remarks: *content

-This would be a remark para.
-And a second remark para.`
 ---
+## Hello World
+This is the first paragraph of text to be included in the remarks section.

+### First Subheader
+Second paragraph of text to be shown in the remarks section.